 Where to start

-First of all, make sure that your account is configured correctly.
+Make sure that your account is configured correctly.
 You need to have your SPF, DKIM, DMARC and CNAME set up and running to move forward.

 The best way to warm up your domain is by using our own tool called Warmbots - you can read all about it here.
 This tool automatically exchanges dummy messages between all the Warmbots users, which creates a natural-looking traffic on their inboxes, and thus builds a strong reputation for them.

 It's recommended to warm up the inbox for at least 2 weeks before you start sending out your campaigns.

 Please note that from 1 June 2023, Warmbots will stop warming up Gmail email accounts connected via our native Google integration.
 You can still enable Warmbots, but it will only provide you with the ability to monitor your deliverability, without the warm-up capabilities.

 You can read more about the decision and how to maintain good deliverability in Gmail here: click!